About Us

 Student Clubs & Organizations

-Students participate in numerous clubs and organizations including but not limited to: Key Club, Debate Club, SAT Club, Anime Club, MESA, Sierra Club, Amnesty International, Latin Jazz Band, Cheer, Computer Science, California Scholarship Federation, Yearbook, Recycling Club, Drill Team, The Writer’s Bloc, Battle of the Bands, Nature Club, and, the Harry Potter Club.
-A more comprehensive can be found on our Clubs & Organizations page.
+Students participate in numerous clubs and organizations including but not limited to: Key Club, Anime Club, MESA, Latin Jazz Band, Cheer, California Scholarship Federation, Yearbook, Recycling Club, Drill Team, The Writer’s Bloc, Battle of the Bands, Nature Club, Anti-Bullying Club, Comedy Improv Club, SAGA, Yo-Yo Club, Feminism Club, Gear-Up Mentoring Club, Eagles Fellowship, Robotics, Greenpeace Club, College Readiness Club, and Science Olympiad.

 College Admission Rates

-4 year colleges: 47% of ERHS graduates attend four year colleges including California public universities (UC and Cal State systems), MIT, Stanford, the Ivy League (including Harvard and Yale), and other private and public colleges.
+4-year colleges: 49.4% of ERHS graduates attend four-year colleges including California public universities (UC and Cal State systems), MIT, Stanford, the Ivy League (including Harvard and Yale), and other private and public colleges.

-2 year colleges: 51% of ERHS graduates attend 2 year colleges.
+2-year colleges: 46% of ERHS graduates attend 2-year colleges.

 Facility: The 40-acre campus was established in 1927.
 The campus includes the current main building, gymnasium facilities, auditorium, tennis courts, and a swimming pool